Strategy

 source: Kid listen

 And it goes further...
-Parents value audio content for their children so much that 38% would pay between $0 and $2 to access an ad-free podcast, and 16% would pay between $2 and $5 for the same service.
+Parents value audio content for their children so much that 38% would pay between $0 and $2 to access an ad-free podcast.
+And 16% would pay between $2 and $5 for the same service.

 source: Morning Consult